-Daniel Bernard is an associate and litigation lawyer with Foley & Lardner LLP based in the firm’s New York office where he is a member of the Business Litigation & Dispute Resolution Practice.
+Daniel Bernard is an associate and litigation lawyer with Foley & Lardner LLP based in the firm’s New York office where he is a member of the Business Litigation & Dispute Resolution and Labor & Employment Practices.

-During law school, Dan was a research assistant for Professor Paul Radvany in the Securities Litigation and Arbitration Clinic at Fordham, where he represented individual investors in claims against brokers engaging in unsuitable investment practices.
-Dan was also chapter president of the Unemployment Action Center where he trained advocates to represent unemployment benefits claimants at Department of Labor hearings.
+While in law school, Dan worked as a summer associate at Foley in the firm's Litigation Department.
+Dan was also a research assistant for Professor Paul Radvany in the Securities Litigation and Arbitration Clinic at Fordham, where he represented individual investors in claims against brokers engaging in unsuitable investment practices.

-Prior to law school, Dan worked at Morgan Stanley as a human resources associate in the talent management group.
+Prior to law school, Dan worked at a global financial institution as a human resources associate in the talent management group.
 He managed a firmwide training rollout, developed materials for regulatory meetings, and prepared executive-level presentations regarding culture, diversity and employee engagement.
-Dan was also a compensation & business analytics analyst covering Morgan Stanley's wealth management business.
+Dan was also a compensation & business analytics analyst covering the firm's wealth management business.